Turkey call

 The term turkey call can refer to either the different vocalizations of the turkey or devices designed and used to imitate these sounds.

-Vocalizations of wild turkeys include "gubles", "clucks", "putts", "purrs", "yelps", "cutts", "cackles", "kee-kees" and the coveted French call "glouglou".
+Vocalizations of wild turkeys include "gubles", "clucks", "putts", "purrs", "yelps", "cutts", "cackles", "kee-kees", "clulululud" and the coveted French call "glouglou".

 To reproduce these different vocalizations there are various types of turkey calls available today and a good hunter learns to use several because it is unpredictable which type of sound a wild turkey will respond to on any given time.
 The hunter will learn turkey call techniques to attract a turkey to their location.